Golders Green Crematorium: Notable monuments

 The crematorium gardens are listed at Grade I in the National Register of Historic Parks and Gardens.
 The Philipson Family mausoleum, designed by Edwin Lutyens, is a Grade II* listed building on the National Heritage List for England and the crematorium building, the wall, along with memorials and gates, the Martin Smith Mausoleum and Into The Silent Land, a sculpture by Henry Alfred Pegram are all Grade II listed buildings.
 The largest sculpture portraying someone cremated here is the statue of Indian industrialist and friend of Gandhi, Ghanshyam Das Birla.

 Visiting

 A map of the Garden of Rest and some information on persons cremated here is available from the office.
 Staff are available to help in finding a specific location.
-This service is £10 per request.
-The columbaria can be visited.
-There is also a tea room.

 Notable cremations

 Ashes at Golders Green Crematorium

 Among those whose ashes are retained or were scattered here, are: